sandialabs/sibl/xyfigure/README.md

 will result, written to the `~/sibl/io/xyfigure_example/` folder.

-For more information on the variations that are possible for formatting, see the [XYfigure_defaults.json](XYFigure_defaults.json) file and the [XYFigure dictionary](XYFigure_dictionary.md) documentation.
+For more information on the variations that are possible for formatting, see the the [XYFigure dictionary](XYFigure_dictionary.md) documentation.

 ## Getting More Sophisticated